Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Vulnerability Management: Regular security assessments, penetration testing, and prompt patching of identified vulnerabilities.

-Network Monitoring: Real-time monitoring systems that detect unusual access patterns or potential security threats.
+Network Monitoring: Real-time monitoring systems that detect unusual access patterns and other indicators of cyber threats.

 Employee Security: Background checks, security training, and clear policies about acceptable use of systems containing PII.